Asia Council

-The Asia Council is a pan-Asian organization constituted in 2016 to serve as a continent wide forum to address Asia's key challenges and foster cooperation among countries of Asia.
+The Asia Council is a pan-Asian organization constituted in 2016 to serve as a continent wide forum to address Asia's key challenges and foster regional integration.

+The Asia Council provides a permanent platform where heads of state, ministers, policymakers, experts and leaders from diverse field gather to deliberate on issues that affect Asia as a whole.
+It functions through a combination of an Annual Summit, Ministerial meetings and high-level specialized forums throughout the year focused on thematic issues like economic cooperation, climate change, regional security, biodiversity, counter-terror strategies, and intercultural dialogue.

 The council has its headquarters in Tokyo and regional directorates in Doha, Chengdu and Bangkok.

 Organization

 The Asia Council operates through the council headquarters in Tokyo, three regional directorates and country offices.

 Administrative Divisions

 The Asia Council is organized into three administrative divisions.
 The East Asia division has its regional directorate in Tokyo, the South Asia & South East Asia division has its regional directorate in Bangkok and the West Asia & Central Asia division has its regional directorate in Doha.

 Countries

 The Asia Council covers 48 countries and 6 dependent territories.

 Fellowships

 The Asia Council fellowship provides financial grant to students from Asian countries to study for a graduate degree in world's top universities.

 Global Leaders Fellowship

 The Asia Council Global Leaders Fellowship is an international graduate fellowship scheme which supports students with exceptional leadership qualities from 48 countries and 6 dependent territories of Asia to undertake graduate studies at some of world's top universities in United States and United Kingdom.